galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > > 87.5%
-> > - This is good, and is expected of 10x datasets
+> > - This is good, and is expected of 10x datasets.
 > >
 > {: .solution}
 {: .question}